KevinFlanagan7/Test/README.md

 * I expect all links to social media sites to be opened in a new tab.
 * I expect all navigation links to work correctly.
 * I expect screen size not to affect the quality of the website.
-* I expect all information to be correct and accurate.